 In case you missed any of the articles in the series, we covered the four types of annuities, fixed index annuity basics, principal protection, growth rate guarantees, and the annuity crediting methods of point to point, monthly sum, and monthly average.

-Click this link to get the latest annuity rates, compare providers, and for more information.
+Click this link to get the latest annuity rates, compare providers and gather more information.